E. coli in Surface WatersContact: Molly Rippke 517-342-4419

 - List of Certified Drinking Water Laboratories for bacteria (Note: Certification is not required to analyze E. coli in surface water, and drinking water methods differ from environmental methods.
 This link is provided as a resource.)

 - Your local health department may be able to analyze for E. coli.
 Find your local health department using the Michigan Department of Community Health website.

 - The E. coli TMDL Pollution and Solution interactive mapper allows you to look for existing E. coli data near you.
 Please see the “Help” tab on the map or the help document before you get started.

 - BeachGuard is another mapping and text search interface designed to share beach closing and E. coli information collected by local health departments.
 BeachGuard also contains some E. coli results collected from rivers.

 When the water quality standard is exceeded at a beach, lake or stream, the DEQ goes through a process that is defined by the Federal Clean Water Act Section 303(d).
 Simply put, the state must make a list of all waters that are not meeting the standards or designated uses, then must address the issue in a document called a Total Maximum Daily Load.
 The state of Michigan estimates that roughly half of its rivers and streams exceed the Total Body Contact E. coli standard.
-Dozens of TMDLs have already been written to address E. coli issues at beaches and on rivers, lakes and streams.
+Dozens of TMDLs have been U.S. EPA approved to address E. coli issues at beaches and on rivers, lakes and streams in Michigan (click here for a Map of Approved Michigan E. coli TMDLs).
+To address the remaining waters with E. coli issues, Michigan is proposing a statewide E. coli TMDL.
 However, a TMDL itself does not make water clean, it is only a step in a long process which requires cooperation and efforts of multiple agencies (state and local) and public participation to be successful.